All in all, there are two major approaches to driving more sales revenue: Getting new accounts or growing the value of existing ones.

 If you’re looking around ProFlowers, odds are good you want to make someone you care about happy.

 This is the perfect emotional hook for an upsell and the site uses that every Valentine’s Day: Customers are presented with the Deluxe option for more flowers and a nicer vase.

 Another example from the travel industry, Priceline has innovated with the concept of an upsell that doesn’t happen until after checkout.

 Instead of highlighting it right on the website, which might come off as a hard sell, the offer to upgrade and extend your purchases arrives in your email.

 Upsells and cross-sells drip from every pore at the Apple Store.
 The user experience is pleasant, but it’s still a challenge to get out with just what you planned to buy.

 From product selection to chart to post-checkout, the buying cycle is rich with reminders about the latest and best products.

-While the odds of selling to a new customer are somewhere between 5%-20% on average, approaching an existing one gives you fifty-fifty odds or better.
+While the odds of selling to a new customer are somewhere between five and 20 percent on average, approaching an existing one gives you fifty-fifty odds or better.

 Integrating upsells into your overall sales method is an efficient use of time that pays huge dividends.